CristinaPlesa/neighborhood/README.md

 * Test: It should take a users input and loop through the number displayed in the form of an array.
   * Code:
   * Expected Output:

-* Test: It should return an array with "Beep" string if number contains a 1, but not a 3 or 2.
-  * Code:
-  * Expected Output:

 * Test: It should return an array with 4 if the number 4 is inputted.